 You are in the right place.
 Dr. Tom Biernacki, DPM, FACFAS — board-certified foot & ankle surgeon with 3,000+ surgeries — explains exactly what ankle osteoarthritis management bracing injections tar vs arthrodesis means and what works.
-Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Hills.
+Book online or call (810) 206-1402 for same-day appointment at Howell or Bloomfield Township.

 Medically reviewed by Dr. Tom Biernacki, DPM · Board-Certified Podiatric Surgeon · Last reviewed: April 2026 · Editorial Policy